 Student Achievement

 Central Kelloggsville Elementary provides standardized testing programs to support the learning of all students, as well as instructional improvements.

 The district used NWEA Benchmark Assessment to measure growth on a yearly basis.
-Please note, 3rd grade did not attend Central until 2022.
-Below, you will find Spring 2021 Data:
+Below, you will find Spring 2022 Data: